 Users Tweeting on an Android or on the web will need to share the tweet differently.
 Look at the bottom righthand corner of the tweet and copy the link to the tweet.
-You then need to copy the link to your tweet and add /video/1 at the end.
+You then need to copy the link to your tweet and add /video/1 at the end (note: unconfirmed reports say this no longer works so if it didn’t work for you please let me know in the comments – thanks!).
 It’s a bit more complicated than the iPhone user process.
 At the same time, you still need to find the target tweet.
 Of course, that’s probably going to be easier on the web.
 Use a quality content curation tool, though, and you have help.

 No matter what you use to Tweet, there are some pitfalls which can make the Tweet not look right or can even make it fail.
 In particular, make sure that there is no additional text such as “?s=20” or any other indicators after the 19 or so digit Twitter ID that follows “status/.”
 If you do that, then you won’t get a properly displayed video.
 Knowing how to tweet a video properly is important here.

 Make Sure You Tweet a Video the RIGHT Way!

 With content becoming so important these days, it’s no wonder that people love to share the best of the best.
 However, with Twitter’s roots as a primarily text-based social media network, sharing video has come much more slowly here.
 For many, tweeting out a link to a cool video is considered to be enough.
 Unfortunately, this also means that readers of the tweet doesn’t get a preview of the video right away.
 Fortunately, by knowing how to tweet a video, you can change that.

 If you’re looking for more help with your tweeting, check out these articles: